ghgindex/ghgi/README.md

 ## Attribution
 This codebase is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
 If you make use of the database, please make sure to appropriately credit GHGI as the source of your data.
 To help build a standard, open, central, canonical resource for GHG food data, we also strongly encourage contributing incremental data directly to this repository (as opposed to forking).

-Additionally, if you are using the GHGI DB in a public product, please let us know so we can feature you here.
+Additionally, if you are using GHGI in a public product, please let us know so we can feature you here.